fbpx

 (800) 715-6670 Support@catholicjourneys.com

-The Divine Mercy Pilgrimage to Poland for 2024 or 2025 visits the important Shrines and Sights of St Faustina and Pope John Paul II, including St. Casimir, Sister Faustina’s childhood church where she was baptized and received First Holy Communion and the Divine Mercy Shrine in Krakow located next to the convent where she is buried.
-Visit Pope John Paul II’s childhood home, the church in Wadowice, and visit the Jasna Gorna Monastery, containing the Shrine of the Black Madonna more formally known as the National Shrine of Poland to Our Lady of Czestochowa.
+The Divine Mercy Pilgrimage to Poland for 2025 or 2026 includes essential shrines and sites associated with St. Faustina and Pope John Paul II, such as St. Casimir, the childhood church of Sister Faustina where she was baptized and received her First Holy Communion, and the Divine Mercy Shrine in Krakow, located next to the convent where she is buried.
+Visit Pope John Paul II’s childhood home, the church in Wadowice, the new John Paul II Center and Shrine in Krakow, and the Jasna Góra Monastery, which houses the Shrine of the Black Madonna, more formally known as the National Shrine of Poland to Our Lady of Czestochowa.
 See the stunning Black Madonna of Częstochowa.
-Visit the Franciscan Monastery founded by St Maximillian Kolbe and the Nazi Concentration Camp in Auschwitz where he sacrificed his life to spare a Jewish prisoner.
-Recall the memory of St Edith Stein who died at Auschwitz as well.
-Walk through the picturesque walled city of Krakow and visit the hilltop Wawel Castle and Cathedral.
-Join Catholic Journeys on a Divine Mercy Pilgrimage to Poland that features both the excitement and culture of Poland’s capital, Warsaw and the calm and relaxation of village life in the mountains and village life of Zakopane.
+Explore the Franciscan Friary founded by St. Maximilian Kolbe and the Auschwitz Nazi Concentration Camp, where he sacrificed his life to save a Jewish prisoner.
+Remember the martyrdom of St. Edith Stein, who was also killed at Auschwitz.
+Stroll through Krakow’s picturesque, walled city and visit the hilltop Wawel Castle and Cathedral.
+Join Catholic Journeys on a Divine Mercy Pilgrimage to Poland that combines the vibrancy and culture of Poland’s capital, Warsaw, with the tranquility and charm of village life in Zakopane, a place cherished by Pope Saint John Paul II.
 Discover the delightful flavors of Poland.
-Pray the Divine Mercy Chaplet while on pilgrimage.
-Go ahead and book a Divine Mercy Pilgrimage to Poland now for 2024 or 2025.
+Pray the Divine Mercy Chaplet while on the motorcoach during this pilgrimage.
+This Catholic pilgrimage tour to Poland is perfect for individuals, couples, families, or groups.
+Book your Divine Mercy Pilgrimage to Poland now for 2025 or 2026.

 Tour Details of the Divine Mercy Pilgrimage to Poland